vguer/Programming-Language-Suggester/README.md

 ## Known Bugs

-At the time of submission for this application, I was unable to load results after questions are answered and submitted.
+* At the time of initial submission for this application on 6/5/2020, I was unable to load results after questions are answered and submitted.
+* As of 6/7/2020, the application is de-bugged and will show results based on user input.

 ## Support and contact details